enso-org/ide/docs/connections.md

 ## Type ascription
-The type ascription operator `:` introduces pattern scope for its right hand side.
+The type ascription operator `:` introduces pattern context for its right hand side.
 The basic form is `value:type`.
 It says that `value` be of the given `type`, i.e. that all its possible values belong to the set of atoms represented by type.